IshitaTakeshi/DTrie/README.md

 Louds-Trie
 ==========

-Implementation of the Trie data structure.
+The dictionary representation of the Trie data structure.

 ## Examples